centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 Some attributes retrieved by discovery jobs, called advanced attributes, consist of a list of objects that contain pairs of properties.
 You can use them as source for **Macro**, **Host group** and **Host category** mappers, and in conditions for any type of mapper.
 In **Inclusion** and **Exclusion** mappers in particular, you can filter the results of the discovery according to a specific pair of values.

 Example of advanced attribute describing a host: **cloud tags**.
-Let's assume that we have the following tags on one host: `os: windows` and `environment: production`.
-The discovery job will interpret the tags in the following way:
+Your hosts are hosted in the cloud.
+They have an advanced attribute named **tags**.
+For an instance with the tags **os: windows** and **environment: production**, the discovery job will receive the data in the following way:

 ```json
 "tags": [{"key": "os", "value": "windows"}, {"key": "environment", "value": "production"}]